 Charles and William Bent helped to “open the West” by establishing Bent’s Fort in Colorado in 1833.
-It was the only privately owned fortification in the west and the only major permanent white settlement on the Santa Fe Trail, the fort was established to trade with the Plains Indians and area trappers.
+It was the only privately owned fortification in the west and the only major permanent white settlement on the Santa Fe Trail.
+The fort was established to trade with the Plains Indians and area trappers.

-Though the brothers grew up to become the stereotypical traders and mountain men of the West, their father Silas Bent, originally from Massachusetts, was a prominent land surveyor and Supreme Court judge for the Missouri Territory.
+Though the brothers grew up to become the stereotypical traders and mountain men of the West, their father, Silas Bent, originally from Massachusetts, was a prominent land surveyor and Supreme Court judge for the Missouri Territory.

-He then joined the army and when he was discharged in 1828, he turned his attention to the Santa Fe trade.
+He then joined the army, and when he was discharged in 1828, he turned his attention to the Santa Fe trade.
 He and his younger brother, William, took a wagon train of goods from St. Louis to Santa Fe.
 There they established mercantile contacts and began a series of trading trips back and forth over the Santa Fe Trail.
-In 1832, he formed a partnership with Ceran St. Vrain, another trader from St. Louis, and their new endeavor was called Bent & St. Vrain Company.
-In addition to its store in Taos, New Mexico, the trading company established a series of fortified trading posts, to facilitate trade with the Plains Indians, including Fort Saint Vrain on the South Platte River and Bent’s Fort on the Arkansas River, both in Colorado; and Fort Adobe on the Canadian River in Texas.
+In about 1830, he formed a partnership with Ceran St. Vrain, another trader from St. Louis, and their new endeavor was called Bent, St. Vrain & Company.
+In addition to its store in Taos, New Mexico, the trading company established a series of fortified trading posts to facilitate trade with the Plains Indians, including Fort St. Vrain on the South Platte River and Bent’s Fort on the Arkansas River, both in Colorado; and Fort Adobe on the Canadian River in Texas.

-In September, 1846, Charles was appointed as the first civilian Governor of the newly acquired New Mexico Territory by military Governor Stephen Watts Kearny.
-Though his office was in Santa Fe, Bent maintained his residence and a trading post in Taos, New Mexico Territory
+In September 1846, Charles was appointed as the first civilian Governor of the newly acquired New Mexico Territory by military Governor Stephen Watts Kearny.
+Though his office was in Santa Fe, Bent maintained his residence and a trading post in Taos, New Mexico Territory.

 William Bent was buried in the Las Animas Cemetery.